-4 PRE-TOURNAMENT BRIEFING MEETINGS
+5 PRE-COMPETITION BRIEFING MEETINGS

-- 4.1 Team Managers must attend the Event Briefing Meeting at a time and place to be specified. - 4.2 Team Managers must bring to this meeting or such other meeting specified by the Technical Delegate: - a samples of the clothing of their field players and goalkeepers (primary and alternate colours) and all playing equipment for approval prior to the commencement of the competition; equipment includes goalkeepers' headgear, hand protectors, leg guards and kickers together with any protective equipment such as face masks and hand protectors worn by field players; sticks for all players will also be checked but the Technical Delegate may authorise this to be done at another time; - b the passports of players for proof of identity, nationality and (if applicable) age; no other form of documentation (eg national identity card) is acceptable.
-The Technical Delegate may require a player to attend a meeting with his / her passport. - 4.3 The Team Medical Doctor (if any) must attend the meeting with the appointed Medical Officer at a time and place to be specified.
-If a team has not nominated a Team Medical Doctor, the Team Physiotherapist or other team medical person must attend the meeting. - 4.4 A Team's Head Coach must attend the meeting with the tournament appointed Umpires Manager(s) at a time and place to be specified.
+- 5.1 Team Managers must attend the Event Briefing at 10:30 on 16 August 2019; the meeting will be held at the venue. - 5.2 Team Managers must bring to this meeting or such other meeting specified by the Technical Delegate: - a samples of the clothing of their field players and goalkeepers (primary and alternate colours) and all playing equipment for approval prior to the commencement of the competition; equipment includes goalkeepers' headgear, hand protectors, leg guards and kickers together with any protective equipment such as face masks and hand protectors worn by field players; sticks for all players will also be checked but the Technical Delegate may authorise this to be done at another time. - b the passports of players for proof of identity, nationality and (if applicable) age; no other form of documentation (eg national identity card) is acceptable.
+The Technical Delegate may require a player to attend a meeting with his / her passport; - 5.3 The Team Medical Doctor (if any) must attend the meeting with the FIH appointed Medical Officer at 10:00 on 15 August 2019.
+If a team has not nominated a Team Medical Doctor, the Team Physiotherapist or other team medical person must attend the meeting. - 5.4 A Team's Head Coach must attend the meeting with the FIH appointed Umpires Manager(s) at 19:00 on 14 August 2019. - 5.5 Using the Provisional Team Roster (C33) supplied by TOCOG, Team Managers must confirm or advise FIH and the Technical Delegate at the Event Briefing of any inaccuracies in the document.
+No further amendments will be accepted after this meeting. - 5.6 Failure to attend any of the above meetings will result in teams being sanctioned in accordance with the Non Compliance with FIH Regulations, Policies and Procedures, April 2016.

-5 COMPOSITION OF A TEAM
+6 COMPOSITION OF A TEAM